How long is the bus ride? What will I have for breakfast? Is the lake warm? How will I keep in touch with my camper?…

 Camp Echo’s success is linked to the unique contribution of the many individuals that make up the camp community, representing the various dimensions of diversity.
 A diverse community fosters cooperation and innovation, creating a better experience; that’s what keeps campers coming back to camp, filling camp year after year — everyone wins!

 Several reasons.
 Some people prefer a break between school and camp.
 The lake gets warmer as the summer goes on.
 The Fourth of July is a family holiday for some folks.
-For these and probably other reasons, sessions 2 and 4 are the most popular, and we end up with waiting lists.
+For these and probably other reasons, we end up with waiting lists in certain sessions and programs.
 We have found that offering a lower price for certain sessions helps us balance our enrollment through the summer.

 Why does the Ranchers option add so much to the camp fee?